 reminding you of music’s honest and reflective state.
 We are an independent record label fueled by an unrivaled support for artists and shared heart with listeners....more

 I love the tone and experience of this whole album.
-It's pretty sad overall I think (which isn't a bad thing), but with a lot of its own flavor.
-And there are some calming and wonderful vibes on here (like Water Me Down and Flood)! mightyzote
+Its tone is pretty sad overall I think, and it has a lot of its own flavor.
+And there are some calming and wonderful vibes on here (like Water Me Down and Flood)!
+Beautiful. mightyzote